Breast Implant Removal and Capsulectomy in Scottsdale, AZ

 The cost of your surgery will vary based on several factors, including surgical technique and anesthesia fees.
 Dr. Spies will provide you with a cost estimate during your consultation and determine the best plan to reach your aesthetic objectives.

-How long will my procedure take?
+How long does the breast implant removal procedure take?

 Explant and capsulectomy surgery is performed on an outpatient basis under general anesthesia.
 The length of your surgery will vary depending on the extent of correction needed and can last between two and three hours.